Purity and quasi-split torsors over Pr\"ufer bases: Cohomology of groups of multiplicative type

 then the pair $(X,Z)$ is \emph{parafactorial}.
 In particular, for an invertible $\sO_X$-module $\sL$,

-in other words, $\sL\simeq j_{\ast}j^{\ast}\sL$.
+for all open $U\subset X$; in other words, $\sL\simeq j_{\ast}j^{\ast}\sL$.
 A local ring $A$ is \emph{parafactorial} if the pair $(\Spec A, \{\fm_A\})$ is parafactorial.
-We list several parafactorial pairs $(X,Z)$ and local rings. \benumr \item By \cite{EGAIV4}*{Proposition~21.13.8}, a local ring $A$ is parafactorial if and only if
+We list several parafactorial pairs $(X,Z)$ and local rings. \benumr \item By \cite{EGAIV4}*{Proposition~21.13.8}, a local ring $A$ is parafactorial amounts~to

-\item By \cite{EGAIV4}*{Exemples~21.13.9~(ii)}, a Noetherian factorial local ring is parafactorial if and only if its Krull dimension is at least 2; \item When $X$ is locally Noetherian, $Z$ satisfies $\codim(Z,X)\geq 4$, and the local rings $\sO_{X,z}$ are locally complete intersection\footnote{This means that its completion is the quotient of complete regular local ring by an ideal generated by a regular sequence.} for all $z\in Z$, by \cite{SGA2new}*{Exposé~XI, Proposition~3.3 and Théorème~3.13~(ii)}, the pair $(X,Z)$ is parafactorial; \item For a normal scheme $S$, an $S$-smooth scheme $X$ and a closed subset $Z\subset X$ satisfying
+\item By \cite{EGAIV4}*{Exemples~21.13.9~(ii)}, a Noetherian factorial local ring is parafactorial if and only if its Krull dimension is at least 2; \item When $X$ is locally Noetherian, $Z$ satisfies $\codim(Z,X)\geq 4$, and $\sO_{X,z}$ are locally complete intersection\footnote{This means that its completion is the quotient of complete regular local ring by an ideal generated by a regular sequence.} for all $z\in Z$, by \cite{SGA2new}*{Exposé~XI, Proposition~3.3 and Théorème~3.13~(ii)}, the pair $(X,Z)$ is parafactorial; \item For a normal scheme $S$, an $S$-smooth scheme $X$ and a closed $Z\subset X$ satisfying

 by \cite{EGAIV4}*{Proposition~21.14.3}, the pair $(X,Z)$ is parafactorial. \eenum \eppt

 \bppt[Geometrically parafactorial pairs] Below, we are mainly interested in the case when $X$ is a scheme, and $Z\subset X$ is a closed subscheme such that the canonical open immersion $j\colon V\ce X\backslash Z\hra X$ is quasi-compact.
 By \cite{EGAIV2}*{Lemme~2.3.1}, the quasi-compactness of $j$ guarantees that the pushforward by $j$ of a quasi-coherent $\sO_{V}$-module is quasi-coherent and its formation commutes with arbitrary flat base changes (in particular, localizations).